 River cane arching over the creek from the opposite shore, sycamore trees on the nearside.
 A path for nature-lovers and wildlife meanders over the roots.
 This is the foundation for my imaginary creek-side scene.

-When I finished the Twisted Tree painting this past Saturday, there was brown (magnetite) paint left on my palette.
+When I finished the Twisted Tree painting, the painting I was working on before this creek scene, there was brown (magnetite) paint left on my palette.
 Given the work it takes to make a tube of paint, wasting any at all is painful.
 So I used the dab of magnetite to make the underpainting for a new scene.

 ETA for an imaginary creek-side